UselessGuru/UG-Miner/README.md

 Do not combine '+' and '-' for the same algorithm.

-This parameter is case insensitive.
+This parameter is not case sensitive.

 #### Examples:
 Algorithm list = '-Ethash'